siddharth201/MyNotes/AI_ML/Modules/Module-3-MathsforML/LinearAlgebra/Chapter-2-Scalars-VectorsAndTheBirthofLinearAlgebra/5.AngleBetweenVectors/Part-3B-DerivatioofFormula.md

 Since our vectors already give us the side lengths of a triangle, this theorem allows us to calculate the unknown angle.

+Unlike Pythagoras,

+which only works for right triangles,

+the Law of Cosines works for every triangle.

+That is exactly why we can apply it here.

 # 📐 Publication-Quality Figure 3 — Generic Triangle

 ```text